lmahistre/measure-converter/README.md

 ### Requirements

 * NodeJS version 10 or higher
-* NPM vresion 7 or higher
+* NPM version 7 or higher

 ### Structure of the project